armenalaray/Linux-C-Compiler/README.md

 # C Compiler
 This is a C Compiler I made in Python, it translates from C to x86 assembly language, I made it on Ubuntu Linux.
 I used GCC to assembly and preprocess the C File, then I compile it with my compiler and pass it to GAS for assembly.

+## Prerequisites:
+You need GCC installed in your system and Python and Pyinstaller.

 ## How to build from source:

 You need to build with pyinstaller and build cd.py: